AdhiKrisna/TCC-Kosanku/BE/README.md

 ## **🧭 Getting Started Guide**

+## **🧭 Getting Started Guide**

-To start using the Kosanku API, follow the steps below:
+To start using the KosanKu API, follow the steps below:

-- Set up your backend environment (Node.js + Express).
+Clone the repository and set up your backend environment (Node.js + Express).

+Install dependencies using npm install.

-- Configure your database connection and ensure the `KosModel` is synced correctly.
+Configure your .env file with database credentials, cloud storage, and server port.

+Ensure your database is properly migrated using Sequelize.

+Start the development server with npm run dev or node app.js.

-- Use an API client like Postman to interact with the endpoints.
+Use an API client like Postman to test the endpoints and simulate frontend interactions.

-- (Optional) Add authentication middleware for secure access.

-> ⚠️ _This version does not require authentication yet._
+✅ This version already includes middleware for several routes, especially for CRUD operations related to kos data and image management.

+🔐 Passwords are securely hashed using Bcrypt before being stored in the database.

+🔐 Authentication and authorization middleware are ready to be enabled for secured access.

 ---